Buyer’s FAQ on real estate commission rebates

 Reach out to us and let us know what you are searching for.
 Then, we will add your criteria to our database, and you will receive daily emails with available listings that match your needs.

 There are two options; if the apartment has a scheduled Open House, we will let the listing broker know you will be attending.
-Otherwise, if there are no scheduled Open House, NestApple will schedule you a private showing.
+Otherwise, if there is no scheduled Open House, NestApple will schedule you a private showing.

 Seller’s FAQ on real estate commission rebates